-6 Tricks to Effective Animal Networking
+6 Tips For Effective Animal Networking

 Here’s a pop quiz.
 Read the following two paragraphs and see which is more apt to tug at your heartstrings:

 A) Any money that you donate will go to Rokia, a seven-year-old girl who lives in Mali in Africa.
 Rokia is desperately poor and faces a threat of severe hunger, even starvation.
 Her life will be changed for the better as a result of your financial gift.
 With your support, and the support of other caring sponsors, Save the Children will work with Rokia’s family and other members of the community to help feed and educate her, and provide her with basic medical care.

 B) Food shortages in Malawi are affecting more than three million children.
 In Zambia, severe rainfall deficits have resulted in a 42% drop in maize production from 2000.
 As a result, an estimated three million Zambians face hunger.
 Four million Angolans — one-third of the population — have been forced to flee their homes.
 More than 11 million people in Ethiopia need immediate food assistance.

 If you answered A, you are like most people, according to a new study conducted by Deborah Small, a Wharton marketing professor, and two colleagues.
 The researchers found that if organizations want to raise money for a charitable cause, it is far better to appeal to the heart than to the head.
 Put another way, feelings, not analytical thinking, drive donations. – Wharton University of Pennsylvania